jsmoriss/nbsp-french/readme.txt

 )
 </pre>

-*'nbsp_french_currencies' ( $regex )* &mdash; A list of recognized currencies.
+*'nbsp_french_currencies' ( $regex )*

+A list of recognized currencies.

-To hook additional filters, include their names and priority in the 'nbsp_french_add_filters' array or hook them individually in your functions.php:
+To hook additional filters, include their names (and priority) in the 'nbsp_french_add_filters' array, or hook them individually in your functions.php:

 <pre>
 add_filter( 'another_text_filter_name', array( 'NbspFrench', 'filter' ), 10, 1 );